withastro/rollup-plugin-polyfill-node/readme.md

 - `exclude: Array<string | RegExp> | string | RegExp | null;`: Exclude files from transformation.
 - `sourceMap: boolean`: True to get source maps, false otherwise.

+- `prefixExternals: boolean;`: If a polyfill is skipped using `onPolyfill` callback, include prefix `node:` on the module name, see `onPolyfill`
+- `onPolyfill: (module: string) => boolean;`: Default, allow all.
+Allow project to opt-out of one or more polyfills, skipped modules are preserved as `import "module"` or `import "node:module"`

 ## Node.js Builtin Support Table